Nanaimo NightOwls

-The Nanaimo NightOwls are a collegiate summer baseball team located in Nanaimo, British Columbia.
+The Nanaimo NightOwls are a Canadian collegiate summer baseball team located in Nanaimo, British Columbia.
 The Night Owls are members of the West Coast League and began play in 2022; they play their home games at Serauxmen Stadium.

 History

-The Nanaimo NightOwls were announced to the public on 15 July, 2020 with the ball clubs name paying homage to the Nanaimo Owls baseball team of the 1920s, whilst the 'night' in the name refers to the work that the City of Nanaimo's undertook to install floodlights at Serauxmen Stadium.
-On the same day, the teams mascot was also announced; Ney-te (pronounced 'Nate') the NightOwl was named in honour of former mayor of Nanaimo Frank Ney.
-A month later, it was announced that former Georgia State Head Coach Greg Frady would serve as the teams inaugural Coach.
+The Nanaimo NightOwls were announced to the public on 15 July, 2020 with the ball club's name paying homage to the Nanaimo Owls baseball team of the 1920s, whilst the 'night' in the name refers to the work that the City of Nanaimo's undertook to install floodlights at Serauxmen Stadium.
+On the same day, the team's mascot was also announced; Ney-te (pronounced 'Nate') the NightOwl was named in honour of former mayor of Nanaimo Frank Ney.
+A month later, it was announced that former Georgia State Head Coach Greg Frady would serve as the team's inaugural Coach.
 One month after his appointment, Frady announced his first signings for the club; a quartet of players affiliated with Illinois State, three of whom had Canadian passports.
 This group was made up of infielders Aidan Huggins and Nick Gile, outfielder Dayton Peters and right-handed pitcher Chase Florendine.